-Article 14
+Article 12.
+Donor evaluation

-(1) The healthcare establishment is required to collect and record all the relevant data from the donor’s medical history, including behavioural history, according to Article 24 of this Ordinance.
+1. The healthcare establishment is required to collect and record all the relevant data from the donor’s medical history, including behavioural history, according to Article 21 of this Ordinance.

-(2) In order to obtain the adequate information referred to in paragraph 1 of this Article, various relevant sources shall be used, including the following:
+2. In order to obtain the adequate information referred to in paragraph 1 of this Article, various relevant sources shall be used, including the following:

 the medical records of the donor,